 Apraglutide is designed to increase the intestine’s ability to absorb nutrients and minimize the burden of parenteral support, thereby improving patients’ quality of life and their ability to thrive.

 It is a next-generation, synthetic GLP-2 analog rationally designed to achieve an extended half-life with a synthetic manufacturing process, that has undergone extensive preclinical characterization and optimization.
 It has successfully completed Phase 1 single and multiple ascending dose trials in healthy volunteers.
-Phase 2 studies in SBS patients are currently being completed, with topline results expected in Q1 2020.
+Phase 2 studies in SBS patients have been completed.
 Based on preclinical and clinical data to date, apraglutide has the potential to be a best-in-class treatment for SBS, with once-weekly dosing with the potential to address the specific needs of different patient types across the anatomical disease spectrum that characterizes SBS.

 Our Clinical Trials